JacopoMangiavacchi/KituraBotSlack/README.md

-# KituraBotFacebookMessenger
+# KituraBotSlack
-Swift Kitura Facebook Messenger Webhook implemented according to the KituraBot multi-channel framework.
+Swift Kitura Slack Webhook implemented according to the KituraBot multi-channel framework.

 **Warning: This is work in progress**